CopernicaMarketingSoftware/AMQP-CPP/README.md

 };
 ````

-You see that there are many methods in TcpHandler that you can implement.
+You see that there are many methods in `TcpHandler` that you can implement.
 The most important
-one is "monitor()".
+one is `monitor()`.
 This method is used to integrate the AMQP filedescriptors in your
 application's event loop.
 For some popular event loops (libev, libuv, libevent), we
 have already added example handler objects (see the next section for that).
 All the
 other methods are optional to override.
 It often is a good idea to override the
-onError() method to log or report errors and onDetached() for cleaning up stuff.
+`onError()` method to log or report errors and `onDetached()` for cleaning up stuff.
 AMQP-CPP has it's own buffers if you send instructions prematurely, but if you
 intend to send a lot of data over the connection, it also is a good idea to
-implement the onReady() method and delay your calls until the AMQP connection
+implement the `onReady()` method and delay your calls until the AMQP connection
 has been fully set up.

 Using the TCP module of the AMQP-CPP library is easier than using the
-raw AMQP::Connection and AMQP::Channel objects, because you do not have to
+raw `AMQP::Connection` and `AMQP::Channel` objects.
+You do not have to
-create the sockets and connections yourself, and you also do not have to take
+create the sockets and connections yourself, nor do you handle buffering the data.
-care of buffering network data.
-The example that we gave above, looks slightly
-different if you make use of the TCP module:
+The example that we gave above looks slightly different if you make use of the TCP module:

 ````c++
 // create an instance of your own tcp handler